 Cost: Cost of a single surf lesson (on-land instruction+2 hours in water) for beginners is SCR 3500, intermediate - SCR 2500, and advanced surf lesson - SCR 2000.
 The surfboard can be hired for SCR 750 on a full-day basis.

 For Beginners: Never approach surfing on your own, get an experienced friend/instructor to teach you.
 Spend some time practising on the dry land first and then try your hand at beginner waves and once you're inside water, pace yourself.
 Keep distance from the experienced surfers as they'll be surfing more challenging waves.
-Use a big surfboard as it'll help you develop fundamental mechanics and you'll be able to catch more waves in the early stages.
+Use a big surfboard to help you develop fundamental mechanics, and you'll be able to catch more waves in the early stages.

 For Experienced Surfers: As an experienced surfer, you are familiar with the waves.
 Based on your mental calculations, fine-tune your position on the peak.
 Set a goal with your eyes and reach it.
-Learn how waves are formed as knowledge and science will help you make better decisions there.
-Seychelles Tourism Board has launched a series of ''Seychelles Experience Videos'' on YouTube, watch these to have an idea about what to expect and don't miss the interesting details.
+Learning how waves are formed as knowledge and science will help you make better decisions.
+Seychelles Tourism Board has launched a series of ''Seychelles Experience Videos'' on YouTube, watch these to have an idea about what to expect and don't miss the exciting details.

 With almost 1,000,000 km sq. of water in Seychelles territory, it isn't surprising that the islands provide us with a wide range of water sports activities.
 Surfing is just one of them.
-You will be super excited to ride the waves for sure, but keep in mind that on some spots, the waves could be pretty wicked so stay alert and safe.
-At the same time, don't forget to have fun and just enjoy the moment.
-Always remember this quote by Phil Edwards: "The best surfer out there is the one having the most fun."
+You will be super excited to ride the waves for sure, but keep in mind that the waves could be pretty wicked in some spots, so stay alert and safe.
+At the same time, don't forget to have fun and enjoy the moment.
+Remember this quote by Phil Edwards: "The best surfer out there is the one having the most fun."
 Happy Surfing!